GerritCodeReview/gerrit-ci-scripts/jenkins-docker/README.md

 If your not familar with docker please follow https://docs.docker.com/get-started/

-## Contributing slave to Gerrit Code Review verification
+## Contributing agent to Gerrit Code Review verification

 * Set up root server with running docker service.
 * Generate ecdsa SSH key and send public key to CI maintainer: